akeneo/pim-api-docs/content/graphql/browse-graphql-capabilities.md

 # How to browse the GraphQL capabilities

-To browse the Akeneo GraphQL capabilities, you can use the in browser IDE (GraphiQL).
+To browse the Akeneo GraphQL capabilities, you can use the in-browser IDE GraphiQL.
 **GraphiQL** will also help you execute your first queries.

 ## What is GraphiQL?